Graduate Studies

 Admission

-The applicant to the M.L.A. program should have a minimum GPA of 2.80 on a 4.00 scale.
-A student without a bachelor's degree in landscape architecture from an accredited program may undertake the M.L.A. as a first professional degree but is required to undertake additional "leveling" coursework to ensure competency in the field; this typically requires an additional year of study.
-Submission of Graduate Record Examination (GRE) scores is recommended but not required.
-The applicant's submission should include a letter of interest that includes a written statement (no more than 1500 words) explaining his or her interest in pursuing graduate studies in landscape architecture at Mississippi State University.
+Applicants to the MLA program should have a minimum GPA of 2.80 on a 4.00 scale.
+Submission of Graduate Record Examination (GRE) scores is not required.
+The applicant's submission should include a letter of interest with a written statement (no more than 1500 words) explaining his or her interest in pursuing graduate studies in landscape architecture at Mississippi State University.
 Three letters of recommendation from individuals familiar with the applicant's academic work, motivation, and character should accompany the application.
 The applicant should also submit a detailed resume.
-Applicants with degrees from allied fields (such as architecture or civil engineering) should submit a portfolio if they wish to be considered for course reductions during the leveling year.
-Please contact Cory Gallo, Graduate Coordinator if you have questions or need additional information.
+Applicants wishing to be evaluated to forgo all or part of the leveling year should submit a design portfolio highlighting graphic, technical, and design competencies.

 International Applications